An abstract DJ performance made from music field-recorded in Gillett Square, East London, and tracks Shazam’d from the recordings.

 This piece explores the sonic landscape of Gillett Square in Dalston, East London, which was founded as publicly-funded development to provide both genuinely affordable local business spaces and a multi-purpose communal area for local people to gather and listen to music.
 It is home to NTS Radio, The Vortex Jazz Club and the Dalston Culture House.
-The square’s future is currently very uncertain in the face of further development.

 Some more info on the Gillett Square development: www.gillettsquarecommunityasset.org/2019/06…e-lost/